MMZK1526/Haskell-RM/README.md

 ### Computability

-As mentioned earlier, a Register Machine with registers R0 to Rn can be treated as a partial function from N^n to N. In fact, the machine does not have to use exactly n + 1 registers.
+As mentioned earlier, a Register Machine with registers R0 to Rn can be treated as a partial function from N^n to N. In fact, the machine does not have to use exactly `n + 1` registers.
 If it has less, then the rest of the inputs has no effect on the output; if it has more, the surplus registers are initialised to 0 and can be used as "scrap registers" during the computation.
 For example, the [collatz program](Examples/collatz.rm) takes one input (R1), but also uses a temporary register (R2) that is initialised to 0.

-For simplicity, let us consider the simplist case of n = 1.
+For simplicity, let us consider the simplist case of `n = 1`.
 From now on, we use the term "function" for "partial functions from N to N".

 It is easy to see that there are infinitely many functions, but we are interested to see which of these functions are "computable", in other words, their results can be calculated via a finite step of instructions.